Windows Installer Updates

-The Windows Installer for Jenkins has been around for many years as a way for users to install a Jenkins Master on Windows as a service.
+The Windows Installer for Jenkins has been around for many years as a way for users to install a Jenkins controller on Windows as a service.
 Since it’s initial development, it has not received a lot of updates or features, but that is about to change.

 First, let’s take a look at the current installer experience.